jmbredenberg/Mafia-rules/README.md

 ##Town Roles:

 ###Investigator
-Whenever a kill is made, a number of clues spawn equal to 1+[number of serial killers].
+Whenever a kill is made, a number of clues spawn equal to 2.
 Investigators may visit a kill location to study all clues at that kill location.
 On each visit to the murder location, the Mods will inform them how many clues they find.
 Note that Serial Killers can destroy evidence (see serial killer section below).

 Once per day, an investigator may ask the Mods a question of the form “Did X kill Y?”
 A single investigator can only make as many total investigations of a player’s death as they found clues at that player’s murder location upon the first visit.